rotemyohanan/time-machine/Docker/DockerMachineCommands.md

 Docker is available as native apps and the better choice for this use case on newer desktops and laptops.

+    docker run -d --name web -p 8080:8080 <path>
+    The name of the conteiner is web

+    8080 in the host is contacting with 8080 inside the container

+That will return a unique Id of the container.

+    docker stop web
+stops the contianer form running

 =============================================

 cloud providers:AWS/Digital Ocean.